By Ashok Prasad, Founder, Niyyam

 Introduction

-In fact, experienced investors often make more dangerous mistakes because:
+Experienced investors often make more dangerous mistakes because:

 - They become overconfident

-- They try to time the market
+- They try to predict market movements

 - They overcomplicate their strategy

-They happen due to:
+They happen because of:

 - Behavioral biases